Prairie warbler: Vocalizations

 Prairie warblers have two categories of songs, referred to as Type A and Type B. Type A songs are typically a series of ascending buzzy notes.
 The B songs are an ascending series of whistled notes that often contain some buzzy notes.
 Compared to A songs, the B songs are lower in pitch, have fewer, longer notes.
 The total song length is longer as well in Type B songs.
 The use of these two song categories is associated with certain contexts.
 A songs are sung throughout the day when males first arrive on their breeding grounds.
 Once males are paired they begin to sing B songs during the dawn chorus and then will intersperse A songs in their singing during the rest of the day.
 During this later period of singing A songs are typically used near females, near the nest, and in the center of their territories.
 In contrast B songs are used when interacting or fighting with other males and near the borders of their territories.

 Part of their call note repertoire is a tsip call.
 During dawn, chorus B songs are interspersed with rapid loud "check" calls.

-Distribution and habitat
+Distribution

-These birds are permanent residents in the southern parts of their range.
-Other birds migrate to north-eastern Mexico and islands in the Caribbean.
+The full breeding range of the subspecies S. d. discolor includes the much of the eastern United States, with the highest population density in the southeast.
+Isolated populations have been observed as far west as Kansas, Iowa, and Michigan.
+Their reach extends as far north as Ontario and New Brunswick in Canada.

+The winter range of S. d. discolor includes the southern portion of Florida, the Bahamas, the Greater Antilles, and the eastern coast of Mexico and further along the coast of Central America as far south as Honduras.
+The subspecies S. d. paludicola inhabits the coasts of Florida year-round.